hanwenzhang123/fullstack-note/06-note/README.md

 - Model communicates with database
 - Model sends back information to controller
 - Controller renders view
+-
+#### Pipeline Design Patterns
+- set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.

+#### Shared Component Architecture
+- build, distribute and collaborate over components to build multiple projects and applications
+- how to develop components independently but avoid the overhead of too many repositories
+- how to version, publish and manage each component individually
+- how to help others discover and adopt the components

 #### Micro-services Architecture
 - focuses on building many different small independen services that each do a single task and do one thing well